celinaisthegreat/Web-Development/README.md

 * Margin-Space between the outside part and the border of the element.
 * &Snbsp;-This is use to space stuff out.
 * <a href="webstite" target="blank"> Webstite</a>-This tag is use to put a link inside.
+# Css
+* CSS-Casing Style Sheet and is use to style the text and stuff.
+* height-For image, it changes the height.
+* width-For image again, it changes the width of it.
 * text alignment-Tag that makes your text go somewhere you want.
 * color-Colors text.
 * backgroud color-In the name, but it gives backgroud color to your page.
-* height-For image, it changes the height.
-* width-For image again, it changes the width of it.
+* If you need to put sothing in the middle then margin right=auto margin left=auto and text align=center
 # Git hub
 * git status-You put it in to git bash.
 * git add.-If it shows red file.